This is a live post – it will be constantly updated as I eat out at more hatted locations in Sydney.

 Service and decor though?
 Yep, on the ball there.
 Doesn’t mean much though, when what you go there for falls through.

-So far my favourite three hatted restaurant.
+three four visits) So far Still my favourite three hatted restaurant.
 Entree and starter dishes are on the money in every way, couple that with unmatched desserts and you’ve got a seriously fine example of fine dining.
 Mains could use some sass, but else, it’s beautiful.
-Read the review for details
+Read the latest anniversary edition review for details!

 Aria (three visits)